rsaggio87/LeaveOutTwoWay/README.md

 ## Julia Version

-The Julia version of the package can be found [here](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl).
+The Julia version of the package (developed by Paul Courcera) can be found [here](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl).
 On the same page, one can find an executable that permits estimation of the leave-out correction even if the user does not have MATLAB or JULIA.